UFT Legal Services Plan

 - Stockbroker fraud or abuse

-Financial abuse is on the rise and is expected to affect an increasing number of families across the U.S. over the next decade.
-Financial abuse cases arising out of investment fraud, investment loss, financial adviser misconduct and account churning may be accepted on a contingent-fee basis by a participating referral attorney with a 10% reduction from the standard contingency fee approved by the court of the applicable state.
+Financial abuse cases arising from investment fraud, investment loss, financial-adviser misconduct and account churning may be accepted on a contingent-fee basis by a participating referral attorney with a 10% reduction from the standard contingency fee approved by the court of the applicable state.